ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/optimizers.md

 # Optimizers

-`Adam` and `RMSProp` update caller-owned parameter values from tape-managed or caller-owned gradients.
+`SGD`, `Adam`, and `RMSProp` update caller-owned parameter values from tape-managed or caller-owned gradients.
 Their third template argument selects the scalar type (`float` by default, or `float16_t`), matching the tape views.
-All optimizer metadata and numerical state are fixed arrays inside the optimizer object;
-neither optimizer allocates memory.
+All optimizer metadata and numerical state are fixed inside the optimizer object; none of the optimizers allocates memory.

 ## Capacity arguments

-Both types have the same capacity template arguments:
+All three types have the same capacity template arguments:

 ```cpp
 Optimizer<MaximumElements, MaximumParameters>